-- Definition and preparation of a Pilot Project which aims to improve sustainable mobility in the city.
-The project improves public spaces in the Eje de Galeano to guarantee pedestrian flux and accessibility. - Definition and preparation of a project to improve mobility on the 10 de Octobre corridor, Havana
+- Creating and preparing a pilot project to improve sustainable mobility in the city.
+The project improves public spaces in the Eje de Galeano to guarantee pedestrian flux and accessibility. - Definition and preparation of a project to improve mobility on the 10 de Octubre corridor, Havana.

-Status of implementation (SUMP)
+Status of SUMP development